 Purchasing a cemetery plot/grave

 To purchase a plot, come by the Town’s Operations Center at 653 NC Highway 42 West.
 Our staff member will help determine which cemetery you prefer and identify plots or graves that may interest you.
 Upon request, an appointment can be made to visit the cemetery with our staff to view the site or sites that you have chosen.
 Once a selection is made, you would then complete the appropriate forms at the Operations Center.
 Payment for a plot or grave is accepted only at 111 East Second Street, in Town Hall.
 The cost is $1,000 per grave and $900 to open and close it upon interment.
-The $900 for opening/closing can be prepaid and must be paid in full before interment.
+The $900 for opening/closing must be paid in full before interment.

 The Town provides a footstone for each grave (after 2012) that includes the name, birth year and year of death for the deceased.
 Headstones are permitted.
 Flush monuments are required in sections A, B, C, D, E, I, J and K of Maplewood Cemetery and all of Forest Hills Cemetery.
 There is NO fee for getting a permit to place a monument.
 We do allow for flowers and decorations.
 Please see here for our policy.

 The passing of a loved one is a difficult time and there are many details to work through.
 If you would like to make arrangements in advance, our staff will be glad to help you!
 Decide on a location now, pay in advance and the arrangements will be less stressful when the time for a burial finally arrives.

 - The Town provides perpetual care for all Town-owned cemeteries.
 Removal, destruction, or defacement of any headstone, monument, or other materials in any Town-owned cemetery is prohibited unless one or more of the following apply: a) the site is your property, or b) you have obtained written consent from the rightful property owner, or c) you have received written permission from the Town Manager (Cemetery Ordinance 92.07).